ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 over-simplified but potential useful ecosystem property).
-The ‘perfect plasticity approximation’ (PPA) implies that the community of trees is subdivided into discrete canopy layers, and by extension, each cohort represented by the CLM(ED) model is assigned a canopy layer status flag, :math:`C_L`.
+The ‘perfect plasticity approximation’ (PPA) implies that the community of trees is subdivided into discrete canopy layers, and by extension, each cohort represented by FATES model is assigned a canopy layer status flag, :math:`C_L`.
 In this version, we set the maximum number of canopy layers at 2 for simplicity, although is possible to have a larger number of layers in theory. :math:`C_{L,coh}` = 1 means that all the trees of